Hi Ho! Cherry-O

 Hi Ho!
 Cherry-O is a children's put and take board game currently published by Hasbro in which two to four players spin a spinner in an attempt to collect cherries.
-The original edition, designed by Hermann Wernhard and first published in 1960 by Whitman Publishers, had players compete to collect 10 cherries.
+The original version called "Let's Pick Cherries" was created by an elementary school teacher named Lorraine Landfried from Door County Wisconsin.
+She sold her design and rule set to Whitman Publishing in 1959 for $400.00 and 12 copies of their version of the game after it was published.
+Designer Hermannn Wernhard and artist Katrin Lindley adapted the game into Hi-Ho!
+Cherry-O which was produced by Whitman Publishing in 1960.
 In 1987, there was a video cassette version, made by Golden Book Video in the hi-ho video line, this involved a character, farmer Bing, asking for your help to collect cherries.
 During an update in 2007, the rules were updated to include a cooperative play variant, where players cooperate to remove all fruit from the board before a bird puzzle is completed.
 In 2015, Winning Moves Games USA published a classic edition.

 Gameplay

 Each player starts the game with an empty basket and 10 cherries on their tree.
 Players take turns spinning the spinner and performing the indicated action.
 The spinner is divided into seven sections: